mistakenot/react-kata/diary.md

 Have a look at [facilities-filter.actions.js](/src/facilities-filter/facilities-filter.actions.js) for a start.
 We're going to define one very simple user action with a constructor function.

 Next we implement the [acceptance criteria for the reducer](/src/facilities-filter/facilities-filter.reducer.test.js).
 We start by writing the simplest happy path acceptance test we can think of and watch it fail.
+Then we do the simplest thing to pass it and move on to the next acceptance criteria for the feature.
+At the moment, the error cases are ignored.
+It might be better in future to throw or report the error somehow.

+**TODO** Error handling.

+We're going to follow the pattern of going from Inputs -> Middle -> Outputs.
+So, now we've done the inputs, next are is the presentation layer.
+We write a failing test with a stub component and then fill it in, as before.